storpool/ixgbevf-udevhelper/README.md

     `<EXPANDED_VFNAME_TEMPLATE>_SPOOFCHK="off"`

+* Disable spoof check on the VF interface

+  Default is 'on', to turn off set:

+    `<EXPANDED_VFNAME_TEMPLATE>_SPOOFCHK='off'`

+* Set MTU on the PF interface

+  By default it is disabled.
+There are cases when it needs to be set like issues on CentOS/RHEL 7.2 driver Default is to set it to the VF_MTU value if there is VF_MTU value set

+    `<PRIMARY_INTERFACE_NAME>_MTU=<number>`

+* Do not bring the primary interface up

+  By default the helper is bringing up the primary interface before altering the VFs

+    `<PRIMARY_INTERFACE_NAME>_NO_UP=yes`

+* By default the helper will rename the VF interface according to the Template.

+  To leave the renaming of the VF interfaces to UDEV set the following variable:

+    `RENAME_VF_INTERFACE=no`

 For example to create two VF interfaces on eth2 and one VF interface on eth3 with corresponding PCI slot names 0000:04:00.0 and 0000:04:00.1 with VLANS 24 and 42 on eth2 and VLAN 1000 on eth3 and all with mtu 9000 with spoof check disabled on second VF on eth2:
 ```bash